It’s like an old Twilight Zone episode.

 Here’s one of the cases from R.K.
 Saxena, the director of business development for an engineering company in Udaipur, India.

-“We are fed up with your services, customer support and quality of the product,” he writes in an angry email to Lenovo.
+“We are fed up with your services, customer support and also quality of the product,” he writes in an angry email to Lenovo.
 “Now we don’t want to keep Lenovo products in our office, we will neither purchase any Lenovo product for our personal/official use nor suggest them for anyone to purchase.
-Please refund our full amount with interest and collect all your products from our office.”
+Please refund our full amount with interest and also collect all your products from our office.”
+(Got a customer complaint?
+Here is our guide on how to contact the CEO directly.)

 Regret to hear the issue that you are facing with the Lenovo machine.